Paulmicha/common-web-tools/README.md

 When CWT files are in place alongside the rest of the project :

-- Initialize "stack" (environment settings & remote instance)
+- Initialize "stack" (environment settings)
 - Provision local and/or remote host
-- Setup application (local and/or remote) instance
+- Install new application instance(s) (local and/or remote)
 - [optional] Implement automated tests
 - [optional] Implement deployment to desired remote instance(s)